Yoshitomo Hori: Early life

-At the age of six months, Kim was diagnosed with purpura and had to be hospitalized for several months, and had to continue visiting the hospital for regular medical check-ups until he was either 5 or 6-years-old.
-His father, a dump truck driver who transported cobblestone, was frequently violent towards his mother and the pair often argued over his affairs with other women.
-Due to these quarrels, Kim and his siblings were often ignored neglected, forcing his mother to admit him to a nursery school.
-Around this time, the father moved the family to Nagoya, Aichi Prefecture, but continued his affair.
-In April 1982, just before Kim entered elementary school, his father moved in with his concubine and divorced his mother.
-As a result, he was sent to live with his paternal grandmother, who up until then had a rocky relationship with Kim's mother due to her strong anti-Japanese sentiment.
+At the age of six months, Yoshitomo was diagnosed with purpura and had to be hospitalized for several months, and had to continue visiting the hospital for regular medical check-ups until he was 5 to 6-years-old.
+His father, a dump truck driver who transported cobblestone, was frequently violent towards his mother, and the pair often argued over his affairs with other women.
+Due to these quarrels, Yoshimoto was often ignored and neglected, forcing his mother to admit him to a nursery school.
+Around this time, his father moved the family to Nagoya, in Aichi Prefecture, but continued his affair.
+In April 1982, just before starting elementary school, his father moved in with another women and divorced his mother.
+As a result, Yoshitomo was sent to live with his paternal grandmother, who up until then had a rocky relationship with his mother due to her strong anti-Japanese sentiment.

-In April 1985, shortly after Kim finished the 4th grade, his father, who owed a large amount of debt, sold his dump truck and tools and instead joined a local criminal group, whose leader was his childhood friend.
-He eventually head his own group, with one of Yoshitomo's older brothers becoming a member later on, resulting in the family moving to a prefectural housing estate in Nagoya.
-After moving to a new school, Kim developed a keen interest in soccer.
+In April 1985, shortly after he finished 4th grade, his father, who owed a large amount of debt, sold his dump truck and tools and instead joined a local criminal gang, whose leader was his childhood friend.
+He eventually headed his own gang, with one of Yoshitomo's older brothers even becoming a member later on, resulting in the family moving to a prefectural housing estate in Nagoya.
+After moving to a new school, Yoshitomo developed a keen interest in soccer.